arielsanchezmora/vDocumentation/README.md

 # TL;DR

-## First time usage on a *brand new machine* using PowerShell 5.x with an internet connection
+## First time usage on a *brand new machine* with PowerShell 5.x and an internet connection

 _Paste in a PowerShell window that has been Run as Administrator and answer Y_